-Why assumptions are killing your sales and customer service
+Why making assumptions are killing your sales and customer service results

 The quickest way for any organisation to radically improve their customer experience is not to invest in some convoluted change initiative but rather to focus on ensuring their customer contact staff refrain from making the most common mistake made in sales and customer service.